rtdtwo/voyager/README.md

 - ***My beloved late father***, for gifting me an atlas when I was 6 years old, something that led me to develop an obsession towards geography and cartography.

 # Homage
-Although this tool is nothing related to space exploration, the tool is named after *Voyager 1*, the cosmic traveler.
+Although this tool is in no way related to space exploration, the tool is named after *Voyager 1*, the cosmic traveler.
 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/6/60/Voyager_spacecraft_model.png/320px-Voyager_spacecraft_model.png)

 *Voyager 1* is the farthest man-made object from Earth.
 The spacecraft, now more than *22 billion km (14 billion miles)* away from us, is slated to wander the vast darkness of space for eternity.